-Physicians have many responsibilities with respect to retaining medical records.
-A number of variables affect the length of time a physician should keep a medical record, such as state and federal laws, medical board and association policies, and the type of record (for example, an adult patient versus a pediatric patient record).
-The following information can guide physicians in developing their medical record retention policies.
+A number of variables affect the length of time a physician should keep a medical record.
+Factors include state and federal laws, medical board and association policies, and the type of record (for example, that of an adult patient versus that of a pediatric patient).
+The following information can guide you in developing a medical record retention policy.

 Basis for Keeping Medical Records